badoo/Chateau/readme.md

 ### Clean Architecture

-The architecture of the app is based upon the [principles](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) put forward by Robert Martin and adapting this for us with Android.
+The architecture of the app is based upon the concept of [Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) put forward by Robert Martin, which we adapted to fit our needs.
+In a Clean Architecture, the code is divided into layers where each layer must only have dependencies to lower layers (or as shown in the diagram below, dependencies going towards the right).
+This in combination with the Model-View-Presenter (MVP) pattern has allowed us to divide the code into components which can be individually tested by mocking dependencies to lower layers.

-The library is divided into 3 layers:
+Chateau is divided into 3 layers:

 <div align="center">
     <img src="./doc/cleanarc.png" />